Reloaded-Project/Reloaded-III/docs/Mods/Essentials/Virtual-FileSystem/Performance.md

 !!! note "These are numbers from the original C# version."

-    We can save some additional memory in Rust with clever use of custom string packing.<br/>
+    We can save some additional memory in Rust with clever use of [custom string pooling][string-pooling].<br/>
     AHash is also a better hash algorithm.
 Expect both memory and speed numbers to improve a tiny bit.

 !!! info "This section describes how long it takes to create a file map."